 Background

-Creamy yogurt-based sauces are popular in many cuisines around the world.
-Mediterranean and Middle Eastern cooking often uses yogurt sauces as a cooling element alongside grilled meats, roasted vegetables, and rice dishes.
+Creamy yogurt-based sauces are popular across various cuisines worldwide.
+Mediterranean and Middle Eastern cooking often incorporates yogurt-based sauces as cooling accompaniments to grilled meats, roasted vegetables, and rice dishes.
 The tangy flavor of yogurt naturally balances rich or smoky foods, which is why sauces like this are often served with grilled chicken or lamb.

 This simple version is inspired by the kinds of sauces you'll find alongside grilled dishes and rice bowls.
 It's light, fresh, and incredibly versatile.